 "Contests naturally draw Company, and the Vulgar are justified in their Curiosity, if not Pity, when they see so many Wiser Men busie themselves to suppress a People."
 William Penn - 1675

-Penn was saying that the use of conflict in the hands of these "wiser men" designed to suppress opposition.
+Penn was saying that the use of conflict in the hands of these "wiser men" was designed to suppress opposition.
 The ruckus drew a crowd.
 He said it brought out the vulgarity of the "company," a potential mob.
 They were the people who may have started with curiosity but end up vulgarized by their active participation.
 This was what "wise men" needed to validate their acts and build support to suppress.

-Today, in America our differences are hardened battle lines, just like they were in William Penn day.
-Today, to dissent, even from your own group, is traitorous, just like it was then.
+Today, in America, our differences are hardened battle lines, just like in William Penn's day.
+To dissent, even from your own group, is traitorous, just like it was then.
 Questioning authority brings a discrediting campaign, just like it did then.
 We'd rather skin people alive, one personal attack after another, instead of listen, just like... you get it.
-No one asks questions, everyone has opinions.
-Otherwise good people can be turned into militant, sneering crowds, just by the mention their "enemies's names."
+No one is curious about another's point of view, and yet, everyone has harsh opinions.
+Otherwise good people can be turned into militant, sneering crowds, just by the mention of their "enemies's names."

-We'll talk about why next.
+We'll talk more about why next.